 SixThirty is different from most accelerators in that we maintain a healthy balance of helpful programming and networking opportunities.
 SixThirty invests in fintech companies with working products, so the type of value-added discussions we seek to have are based around the typical issues for companies at this stage, which involve sales, marketing, hiring, and fundraising.
 Our intention isn’t to have you “in-class” 9am to 5pm, 24/7, we want you to be out talking with customers, partners, and generating business.
 We aim to be flexible with our program and respond to the individual needs of each of our portfolio companies.
-We don’t have segmented “weeks” or sessions – we’ll tackle the issues and opportunities that are most relevant to you.

 What does a typical week look like during the program?